Foundation Stage 2 - Also see Pupil Zone F2

 Trips, Visits and visitors are planned around our curriculum.
 We welcome parental involvement.
 Optional evening meetings /events are held to share information or enjoy Bedtime Story Evenings, Cultural Celebration events and a Curriculum Evening is held (or pre-recorded) in October to share how your child is settling into our school as well as giving you additional information about how you can continue supporting phonics and reading at home.
 We pride ourselves on ensuring every parent and carer feels as fully involved as possible in their child’s early education at Jesse Gray and you are always welcome to come in and share your profession or special interests and hobbies with us.

-For further details about the individual Areas of Learning in FS2 please see the documents listed below or on our Pupil Zone F2 page or contact me.
+For further details please see the documents listed below and in Pupil Zone F2